 Diabetes and Hearing Loss

-A recent study found that hearing loss is twice as common in people with diabetes as it is in those who don't have the disease.
-Also, of the 88 million adults in the U.S. who have prediabetes, the rate of hearing loss is 30 percent higher than in those with normal blood glucose.
+A recent study found that hearing loss is twice as common in people with diabetes as it is in those who don't have diabetes.
+Also, of the 88 million adults in the United States who have prediabetes, the rate of hearing loss is 30 percent higher than in those with normal blood glucose (blood sugar).